 Our goal is to create a welcoming, inclusive, and relaxed environment.
-Sensory-friendly performances are designed

-    especially for individuals with autism spectrum disorders, sensory sensitivities, or other disabilities.
+Sensory-friendly performances are designed especially for individuals with autism spectrum disorders, sensory sensitivities, or other disabilities.

-    To provide a supportive and welcoming environment for children and families, sensory-friendly performances include:
+To provide a supportive and welcoming environment, sensory-friendly performances include:

 - Reduction of loud or jarring sounds

 - Modification of the house lights during the performance

 - Accommodated house rules: audience members are free to talk or move during the show

 - Extra staff and volunteer support